Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have presented \texttt{ShOpt}, a new empirical PSF characterization tool, and with it, a methodology for benchmarking the accuracy and computational efficiency of PSF fitting software.

 In our assessment of PSF model quality, we produced a series of mean residual images, including normalized mean error, mean absolute error, and chi-squared error.
 We further condense this information into aggregate statistics that quantify the pixel-level discrepancies between the modeled and actual PSFs across the ensemble of stars being modeled.

-Though convenient, we find that single-number figures of merit can mask significant discrepancies between a PSF model and the true PSF.
-For instance, while a PSFEx model and a \texttt{ShOpt} model might exhibit comparable mean relative errors, the \texttt{ShOpt} model does not fully replicate the complex features of the NIRCam PSF---features which PSFEx managed to capture effectively.
+We supplement these statistics with second moment HSM fit statistics because of their wide use in the literature.

-Among the various single-number figures of merit we examined, the average and median chi-squared values were the most indicative of mismatched PSF models.
-Accordingly, we recommend a holistic approach for evaluating the quality of a particular PSF model, using both aggregate statistics (particularly chi-squared values) and mean residual images.
+Though convenient, single-number figures of merit can mask discrepancies between a PSF model and the true PSF.
+Accordingly, we recommend a holistic approach for evaluating the quality of a particular PSF model, using both aggregate statistics and mean residual images.
+Among the various single-number figures of merit we examined, the average and median chi-squared values were the most illustrative of mismatched PSF models.
+Additionally, the distributions of these statistics are usually indicative of the performance of the PSF modeling.

 In Section \ref{sec:runtime}, we predicted that \texttt{ShOpt}'s algorithmic design would allow it to scale as the PSF model size and the degree of the interpolating polynomial increased; this assertion was borne out in our speed testing.
 Our analysis does not distinguish between the contributions of architectural choices and the Julia language itself to \texttt{ShOpt}'s fast execution time.
 Regardless, we find that \texttt{ShOpt} delivers speed performance on par with PSFEx, with only marginal differences in processing times for PSF models $(137,137)$ pixels in size (large enough to enclose most of the NIRCam PSF). \texttt{ShOpt}'s competitive speed comes from a combination of multi-threading, imposed geometric constraints, the implementation of the LBFGS algorithm, and a thorough data cleaning pipeline.
 Conversely, PIFF---optimized for the larger pixel scale of the Dark Energy Camera---does not execute in a reasonable timeframe even for PSF sizes that are $(64,64)$ pixels in size.